RobIsaTeam/courses/_posts/2016-02-10-6-threejs-our-first-3d-object-in-the-page.markdown

 ___

 We can't show an object that doesn't have a material assigned.
 ThreeJS comes with a whole range of predefined materials.
-For now, we'll use a very basic one: `MeshBasicMaterial`.
+For now, we'll use a very basic one: `MeshNormalMaterial`.
 Any material has a whole range of attributes that we can define.
-For this one, we want to define the colour (a light pink: #FFDDDD) and also show the wireframe.

 In our callback, we'll create our material:

 {%highlight javascript%}
-var material = new THREE.MeshBasicMaterial( { color: '#FFDDDD', wireframe:true } );
+var material = new THREE.MeshNormalMaterial( {visible: true} );
 {%endhighlight%}

 Now we can finally create our object form the loaded geometry and our material.
-ThreeJS, like many other 3D tools, thinkgs of objects in terms of a mesh.
+ThreeJS, like many other 3D tools, think of objects in terms of a mesh.
 So we're creating this mesh, and add it to the scene, using `scene.add()`:

 {%highlight javascript%}
 var mesh = new THREE.Mesh( geometry, material );